Knut-Tomasson-Joramo/PortfolioProject/README.md

 # Portfolio website

-This is a website to show my projects in software development
+This project is a work in progress to showcase my progress and projects on software development.

+## Languages used in the project:
+* HTML
+* CSS
+* Javascript